26th Infantry Regiment (United States): World War I

 After returning to the same location for another tour of duty (a habit the Blue Spaders would keep for the entire century), the regiment fought off Mexican bandits and settled disputes in the Indian Territory, until it was selected as one of only four Regular Army infantry regiments deemed fit for immediate combat to form the 1st Expeditionary Division (later redesignated the 1st Division) in June 1917, shortly after the American entry into World War I. Thus began the regiment's long association with the "Big Red One".

 As part of the first American soldiers to arrive in France, the regiment immediately left for the front.
 Along with its sister regiments of the division, it earned more campaign streamers than any other regiments during World War I. However, they came at a terrible cost.
-Over 900 Blue Spaders lost their lives in a six-month period.
+Over 900 Blue Spaders died in a six-month period.
 At Soissons alone, the regimental commander, executive officer, two of three battalion commanders and the regimental sergeant major were killed in action; sixty-two officers were killed or wounded; and of the 3,100 Blue Spaders that started the attack, over 1,500 had been killed or wounded.
-But the battle was won and this turned the tide for the Allies at a crucial period during the summer of 1918.
+But the battle was won, and this turned the tide for the Allies at a crucial period during the summer of 1918.
 By the war's end, the soldiers had earned seven battle streamers and two foreign awards.

-Following brief occupation duty in Germany, the regiment returned to the United States and served as a part of the smaller peacetime Army.
+Interwar period

+The 26th Infantry arrived at the port of New York on 3 September 1919 on the USS Finland.
+It participated in the 1st Division Victory Parades in New York City and Washington, D.C., on 10 and 17 September 1919, respectively.
+The regiment was transferred 4 October 1919 to Camp Zachary Taylor, Kentucky, on 10 September 1920 to Camp Dix, New Jersey, and on 1 July 1922 to Plattsburg Barracks, New York.
+It participated in the silent movie Janice Meredith in 1924 with actress Marion Davies presenting the regiment a Tiffany’s silver service in appreciation of their participation.
+The regiment was awarded the Chief of Infantry’s Marksmanship Trophy for 1938.
+Assigned Reserve officers conducted summer training with the regiment at Plattsburg Barracks.
+In October 1939, the regiment departed the New York Port of Embarkation on the USAT Republic and debarked at the port of Charleston, South Carolina, en route to maneuvers in the vicinity of Fort Benning, Georgia, to test the new "triangular" division concept.
+After maneuvers in Louisiana in May 1940, it returned to Plattsburg Barracks on 5 June 1940.
+The 2nd Battalion was transferred in August 1940 to Fort Devens, Massachusetts, and the remainder of the regiment was transferred on 27 February 1941 to Fort Devens.